Kong/kong-dist-cloudformation/README.md

 You can install SSL Certificate on the Kong Load Balancer or use the SSl plugin on Kong to enable HTTPS support.

 #####  1) [SSL Certificate for Kong Load Balancer](http://docs.aws.amazon.com/ElasticLoadBalancing/latest/DeveloperGuide/ssl-server-cert.html)

-1. Once you launch the Stack, get the Kong Load Balancer id from the Resources tab.
+1. Obtain the Kong Load Balancer `id` from the *"Resources tab"*.
-2. In the navigation pane, under LOAD BALANCING, click Load Balancers.
-3. Search for the Kong Load Balancer and select it.
+2. Find the matching Kong Load Balancer instance.
-4. In the bottom pane, select the Listeners tab.
-5. Click Edit.
-6  In the Edit Listeners dialog box, click Add.
+6  Edit Listeners from the bottom pane, click Add.
 7. In the Load Balancer Protocol column, select HTTPS (Secure HTTP).
 This updates the Load Balancer Port, Instance Protocol, and Instance Port columns.
 In the Instance Protocol column, select HTTP and update the Instance port to 8000.
 8. By default, Elastic Load Balancing selects the current predefined security policy, ELBSecurityPolicy-2015-05, for your HTTPS/SSL listener.
 This is the recommended setting.
 9. In the SSL Certificate column, click Change, and then you either upload a new certificate or choose an existing Certificate.